Bakari Sellers facts for kids

 Early life and education

 Sellers was born on September 18, 1984, and is the son of Gwendolyn Sellers and civil rights activist and professor Cleveland Sellers.
 He grew up in Bamberg County, South Carolina, and was educated at Orangeburg-Wilkinson High School, a public high school in Orangeburg, South Carolina.
-In 2005, Sellers earned a bachelor's degree in African-American Studies from Morehouse College, a private all-male and historically black, liberal arts college, in Atlanta, Georgia.
-In 2008, he earned a juris doctor from the University of South Carolina School of Law.
+In 2005, Sellers earned a Bachelor of Arts degree in African-American Studies from Morehouse College, a private all-male and historically black, liberal arts college, in Atlanta, Georgia.
+In 2008, he earned a Juris Doctor from the University of South Carolina School of Law.
 Sellers has worked for Congressman James Clyburn and former Atlanta Mayor Shirley Franklin.

 Career